pankdhnd/Observability/README.md

 #### SLA: Service Level Agreement.
 It is the agreement that you make with your clients or users.
 #### SLO: Service Level Objective.
 It is the objective that the team must hit to meet the SLA.
 It defines the target for SLIs.
 For example, p99 latency < 1s; 99.9% uptime; <1% errors. etc.
 #### SLI: Service Level Indicators.
 It is the actual/real numbers on your performance.
 These are measurable data such as latency, uptime, and error rate.

+### Error Budget
+An error budget is the maximum amount of time that a technical system can fail without contractual consequences.

+For example, if your Service Level Agreement (SLA) specifies that systems will function 99.99% of the time before the business has to compensate customers for the outage, that means your error budget (or the time your systems can go down without consequences) is 52 minutes and 35 seconds per year.

+If your SLA promises 99.95% uptime, your error budget is four hours, 22 minutes, and 48 seconds.
+And with an SLA promise of 99.9% uptime, your error budget is eight hours, 46 minutes, and 12 seconds.

 # Prometheus
 A monitoring tool which allows monitoring of complex infrastructure.
 Ir is a time series database for metrics monitoring.
 It Constantly monitors all the services and alerts when there is crash.
 It also alerts about the problems before they actually occur, allowing system administrtors to prevent the issue.